 How can I get this program at my facility?

 Contact us and let us know you are interested.
 We will either find someone in your area or the national office will come to you to host an event.
 Our goal is to establish a relationship with your facility to offer our services on a consistent, long-term basis.
 If the national office comes, we would ask to invite the media to let the community know the program is available and volunteers are needed.
 Ideally, a volunteer would come forward from the media coverage and the chapter development begins.

 We take several precautions to keep the patients safe.
-While our make-up is donated from various sources, we make sure it meets certain criteria.
+While our makeup is donated from various sources, we make sure it meets certain criteria.
 The make-up we provide is new and is used only on that patient to avoid cross-contamination with other people.
-We do not use eyeliner or mascara and the make-up is hypo-allergenic.
+We do not use eyeliner, mascara, or foundation.
 If feather boas are provided, they have been ordered from a company that wraps them individually during production and are unwrapped only when being given to the child.
 Superhero capes and masks have also been individually sealed to preserve cleanliness.
 Tiaras have been donated from actual beauty queens, and are metal frames with glass or plastic stones.
 Each tiara is cleaned, inspected, and disinfected by the home office.

 Can I invite patients outside the oncology unit?

 We are established for cancer patients and have an obligation to offer services as we advertise.
 However, we understand that not every facility houses oncology separate from other units and we cannot single out only those patients with cancer.
 In those instances, yes, we can provide the event for patients housed with oncology.
 However, providing for entire pediatric hospitals can strain our resources.
-Depending on the chapter’s growth, it can be something to work towards and can be considered in the future.
+Depending on the chapter’s resources, it can be considered.

 We do not allow gender-specific programs.